Grasshopper mouse: Pain tolerance

 The bark scorpion and the grasshopper mouse have been coevolving with each other so closely that it has affected their physiology.
 The scorpion uses its stinger to inject toxins into the nervous and muscle tissues which causes disruption in the animal's sensory system.
-However, as the scorpions stinger evolves to become more toxic, the mice evolve in order to cope with the toxins.
-Therefore, the grasshopper mice have sensory neurons that have evolved which reject the toxins and prevents pain signals.
+However, as the scorpion's stinger evolves to become more toxic, the mice evolve in order to cope with the toxins.
+Grasshopper mice have evolved sensory neurons which reject the toxins and prevent pain signals.
 Researchers now know that the grasshopper mouse barely notices the intensifying sting due to a mutation in the cellular pathway that controls their pain response.
 Compared to the normal house mouse, the grasshopper mouse has one more amino acid in the protein making up the sodium channel Na+ nav1.8.
 This change prevents the mouse from processing Na+ currents when injected with the scorpion's venom, which blocks action potential propagation and induces analgesia.
-By having a better understanding of the grasshopper mouses's cellular mutation, scientists can conduct more research and eventually develop a pain relieving drug.
+The grasshopper mouse's mutation may potentially yield better analgesics for humans as well, through further research.